CSCfi/scalable-python/Doc/library/msvcrt.rst

 .. function:: heapmin()

-   Force the :cfunc:`malloc` heap to clean itself up and return unused blocks to the operating system.
+   Force the :c:func:`malloc` heap to clean itself up and return unused blocks to the operating system.
 On failure, this raises :exc:`IOError`.